nasnadfh/nasnadfh/README.md

 <!-- 💫 About -->
 ### 🌸 about me
 - 🎓 Undergraduate at State Polytechnic of Malang
-- 🎨 DKV background (visual design, color, layout)
+- 🎨 DKV & IT background
-- 📱 Currently working on my final project
+- 📱 Currently working on UI/UX case studies & Mobile app projects
 - 🌱 Learning Flutter & mobile development
 - ✨ love clean, aesthetic, and meaningful design